udeyrishi/Logic/Readme.md

 # To compile the logic_tests executable
 cmake . && make logic_tests

-# Or to do everything, use this handy script
+# Or to do everything, use this handy script.
 # Use flag -d for the debug version
 # This will output to the release/bin (or debug/bin) directory
 ./build.py